 Look for someone who’s worked in the industry, who’s actually helped an organization with a successful Service Management program.
 Be concerned if they didn’t spend too long working in the field, or moved from job to job too frequently.

 Ask for a resume and references.
 Don’t be starstruck by impressive resumes or accomplishments.
-It’s not uncommon for ITIL trainers to have written ITIL-related books, even the Official ITIL books.
+It’s not uncommon for trainers to have written related books and have an active online presence.

 Call the references, see if they delivered on the training.